-- Most graduate programs require standardized test scores for admission.
+Standardized test scores for may be required by specific graduate programs for admission.
 See the individual program descriptions elsewhere in this Bulletin for details.

 Performance at the graduate level may be taken into consideration for students who have completed a prior graduate degree program, as well as undergraduate performance.
-An earned advanced degree may substitute for some admission requirements (see description of specific program).
+An earned advanced degree may substitute for some admission requirements (see specific program requirements).